Raman Lab facilities

 Triple additive/subtractive Raman spectrometer

-A triple additive/subtractive Raman spectrometer facility (Jobin-Yvon T64000) was installed in our lab in late 2008.
-This is the second spectrometer purchased by the MacDiarmid Institute for our laboratory and is available for use by the Institute, the School of Chemical and Physical Sciences and outside clients.
+A triple additive/subtractive Raman spectrometer facility (Jobin-Yvon T64000) is the second spectrometer purchased by the MacDiarmid Institute for our laboratory.
+It is available for use by the Institute, the School of Chemical and Physical Sciences, and outside clients.

 We operate a state-of-the-art spectroscopic ellipsometer from Beaglehole Instruments, New Zealand.
-This ellipsometer operates by polarization modulation with an elasto-optic modulator; a method developed by David Beaglehole, Emeritus Professor at Victoria University of Wellington.
+This ellipsometer operates by polarisation modulation with an elasto-optic modulator—a method developed by David Beaglehole, a former Emeritus Professor at our School.

-We currently use the Ellipsometer for projects studying GaN/InN thin films and the optical properties of polymer thin films.
+We use the ellipsometer for projects such as studying GaN/InN thin films and the optical properties of polymer thin films.

 Glass helium bath cryostat